-- 1. This Model Clause may be used by parties wishing to choose, after a dispute relating to their contract has arisen, the UNIDROIT Principles as the rules of law applicable to the substance of the dispute together with a particular domestic law to fill possible gaps in the UNIDROIT Principles.
-In so doing, the parties will avoid the possibility present in Model Clause No. 1.1 (b) that, if the dispute relates to issues outside the scope of the UNIDROIT Principles, these issues will be decided on the basis of the law determined by the adjudicating body in accordance with the relevant rules of private international law (see Model Clause No. 1.1 (a), Comment, § 3, supra pp. 7-8). - 2.
-Depending on the applicable rules of procedure, parties may do so by a separate agreement either before or after the commencement of the court or arbitration proceedings. - 3.
-As to the different effects this Model Clause may have on the application of the UNIDROIT Principles, depending on whether the parties invoke it before a domestic court or an arbitral tribunal, see Model Clauses No. 1, General Remarks, § 4, supra pp. 5-6.
+1. This Model Clause may be used by parties wishing to choose, after a dispute relating to their contract has arisen, the UNIDROIT Principles as the rules of law applicable to the substance of the dispute together with a particular domestic law to fill possible gaps in the UNIDROIT Principles.
+In so doing, the parties will avoid the possibility present in Model Clause No. 1.1 (b) that a dispute will arise that is outside the scope of the UNIDROIT Principles and that the governing law will be determined by the adjudicating body in accordance with the relevant rules of private international law (see Model Clause No. 1.1 (a), Comment, § 3, supra p.
+4).

+2. Depending on the applicable rules of procedure, parties may do so by a separate agreement either before or after the commencement of the court or arbitration proceedings.

+3. As to the different effects this Model Clause may have on the application of the UNIDROIT Principles, depending on whether the parties invoke it before a domestic court or an arbitral tribunal, see Model Clauses No. 1, General Remarks, § 4, supra p.
+3.

-- 1.3 MODEL CLAUSES CHOOSING THE UNIDROIT PRINCIPLES SUPPLEMENTED BY GENERALLY ACCEPTED PRINCIPLES OF INTERNATIONAL COMMERCIAL LAW - (a) Model Clause for inclusion in the contract
+1.3 MODEL CLAUSES CHOOSING THE UNIDROIT PRINCIPLES SUPPLEMENTED BY GENERALLY ACCEPTED PRINCIPLES OF INTERNATIONAL COMMERCIAL LAW

-"This contract shall be governed by the UNIDROIT Principles of international Commercial Contracts (2016) and, with respect to issues not covered by such Principles, by generally accepted principles of international commercial law."
+"This contract shall be governed by the UNIDROIT Principles of international Commercial Contracts (2010) and, with respect to issues not covered by such Principles, by generally accepted 'principles of international commercial law".